Rooholla-KhorramBakht/SimpleHandEye/README.md

 </p>

 #### Tracking $\mathbf{{}^{body}T_{marker}}$ :
-To track the relative pose between the marker frame installed on the board and the body frame installed on the robot, we use the ROS2/ROS1 interface to read the TF messages published by vicon-bridge node running in a separate terminal.
+To track the relative pose between the marker frame installed on the board and the body frame installed on the robot, we use the ROS2/ROS1 interface to read the TF messages published by the vicon-bridge node running in a separate terminal.
 Instantiate the pose listener as follows:

 **For ROS2:**
 ```python